Display Bilingual:

 • Before the morning sun, when life was lonely

-"Before the morning sun" is a prepositional phrase acting as an adverbial of time. "when life was lonely" is a non-defining relative clause providing extra information about the time.
+"Before the morning sun" is an adverbial phrase indicating when something happened. ", when life was lonely" is a non-defining relative clause, adding extra information about the time period but not essential for identifying it.

 • And if we don't meet before I leave, I hope I'll see you later

-➔ This is a Type 1 conditional sentence.
-"If we don't meet before I leave" (Simple Present) establishes the condition, and "I hope I'll see you later" (Future Simple) expresses the likely result.
+➔ This is a Type 1 conditional sentence expressing a real possibility.
+The structure is "If + Present Simple, will + base form".
+"If we don't meet before I leave" is the conditional clause, and "I hope I'll see you later" is the main clause.

 • Remember life and then your life becomes a better one